estuary/docs/overview-intro.rst

   When materializing, the current mapped value is *read* and is then *modified* by reducing new records into its present value.

-Materializations are very efficient, even when materializing a high-volume collection.
+Materialization is very efficient, even when materializing a high-volume collection.
 The load imposed on a target system is proportional to the rate by which the materialization itself changes, and **not** to the underlying record rate of the collection.
 A tiny PostgreSQL database can easily support a summary--in real time--